freenas/freenas-docs/userguide/vms.rst

   VM must have a VNC device and :guilabel:`VNC Web` enabled in that device.

-Each VM generats a log file.
+Each VM generates a log file.
 The files are in :file:`/var/log/vm/`.
 The name of the log file is the name of the VM created.